U.S. war games in Kim Jong Un's backyard trigger 'nuclear war' warning

 China has appeared reluctant to impose the level of sanctions that the Trump administration would like, possibly fearful of a humanitarian crisis at its border and a U.S.-backed unified Korea.

-"The priorities that the president's given us to move as quickly as we can to resolve this crisis with North Korea," McMaster told Fox News in an interview.
-"If necessary, the president and the United States will have to take care of it, because he has said he's not going to allow this murderous, rogue regime to threaten the United States."
+McMaster, in an interview with Fox News, said that Trump had made it a priority "to move as quickly as we can to resolve this crisis with North Korea."

+"If necessary, the president and the United States will have to take care of it, because he has said he's not going to allow this murderous, rogue regime to threaten the United States," McMaster said.

-Meanwhile, Sen. Lindsey Graham (R-S.C.) said he believes that it's time for U.S. military families in South Korea to leave the country because conflict with North Korea is getting close.
+Sen. Lindsey Graham, R-S.C., said he believes that it's time for U.S. military families in South Korea to leave the country because conflict with North Korea is getting close.

-In addition to American diplomats and other embassy workers, about 28,500 U.S. troops operate in the country, and many come to their posts with their families, who often live on huge, well-guarded military bases.
+In addition to American diplomats and other embassy workers, about 28,500 U.S. troops operate in the country, and many come with their families, who often live on huge, well-guarded military bases.